Need fresh thinking?

 Hopefully, businesses choose cause marketing out of a sense of civic duty and to help the less fortunate—more on this below.
 It makes tremendous business sense, as well.
 A 2014 Nielsen study found that shoppers want to patronize businesses seen as socially responsible.
 Globally, 55% of online consumers “say they are willing to pay more for products and services provided by companies that are committed to positive social and environmental impact.”
 In North America, that number is 42%.

 Businesses face a delicate balance when demonstrating their social chops via a cause marketing program.
 It’s a slippery slope to good community citizenship.
 Here’s some of the elements businesses should consider before establishing a public partnership with a non-profit entity.

 Choose Wisely—It’s important that the chosen charity be at least modestly aligned with the business category.
-There should be an apparent reason why a specific entity was selected.
-A hair salon might choose the Women’s Hair Loss Project.
-A weight loss clinic could support the National Eating Disorders Association.
+There should be a clear connection to the entity selected.
+A retail services provider such as a hair salon might choose the Women’s Hair Loss Project.
+A weight loss clinic or franchise could support the National Eating Disorders Association.
 The Challenged Athletes Foundation would be a good fit for a fitness club.